 The publication is available on the Business Services Organisation’s website at http://www.hscbusiness.hscni.net/services/3175.htm

-- In Northern Ireland, there were 271 ophthalmic practices at end of March 2020 with 645 Ophthalmic Practitioners registered with BSO to provide Ophthalmic Services.
-Whilst this represents a small decrease of 1% in practice numbers since 2017, the number of practitioners has grown by just over 6% during the same time period.
+- In Northern Ireland, there were 271 ophthalmic practices at the end of March 2022 with 687 Ophthalmic Practitioners registered with BSO to provide Ophthalmic Services.
+Whilst this represents a small decrease of 1% in practice numbers since 2017, the number of practitioners has grown by 13% during the same time period.

 - For children under 16 and adults over 60 registered with a GP, the proportion of the population attending a sight test in the last 3 years is lower in more deprived areas, by 6 and 9 percentage points respectively.

 - There were 37,384 unique assessments at the Northern Ireland Primary Eyecare Assessment and Referral Service (NI PEARS), a 22% increase on 2020/21.
 Of these, only 364 (1%) were for remote consultations.
 The vast majority of assessments (90%) were first assessments with the remainder follow-ups.

-- During 2020/21, the latest year for which comparative figures are available, Northern Ireland carried out around 25,000 health service sight tests per 100,000 population, a similar rate to Wales but 6% higher than England.
-All countries, however, have rates of 40% or more lower than Scotland which offers free sight tests to its population every 2 years.
+- During 2020/21, the latest year for which comparative figures are available, Northern Ireland carried out around 16,295 health service sight tests per 100,000 population, 48% higher than Wales.
+However, the rate for Northern Ireland was 40% lower than that for Scotland, which offers free sight tests to its population every 2 years.
 Data for England is currently not available for 2020/21.

 Notes to editors:

-- This is the first year that separate reports have been released for each of the main Family Practitioner Services (FPS) service areas, replacing the FPS compendium published in each of the last two years.
+- This is the third year that General Ophthalmic Services Statistics for Northern Ireland has been released as a standalone report.
+This information was previously included as part of the FPS compendiums published in 2017/18 and 2018/19.
 This report was produced by the Health and Social Care’s Business Services Organisation (BSO) which was specified as an Official Statistics producer body under the Official Statistics Order (Northern Ireland) 2012.
-It provides the definitive source of figures on BSO FPS General Ophthalmic Services activity and finalises the provisional quarterly figures which have been released over the course of 2019/20.
+It provides the definitive source of figures on BSO FPS General Ophthalmic Services activity and finalises the provisional quarterly figures which have been released over the course of 2021/22.

-- Family Practitioner Services (FPS) is responsible for annual payments in excess of £870 million to primary care contractors including GP Practices, Dentists, Opticians and Community Pharmacists on behalf of the Health and Social Care Board (HSCB).
+- Family Practitioner Services (FPS) is responsible for annual payments to primary care contractors including GP Practices, Dentists, Opticians and Community Pharmacists on behalf of the Health and Social Care Board (HSCB).
 In 2021/22 this figure was almost £950 million, and included additional support to contractors related to the covid-19 pandemic.

 - Whilst a number of UK comparisons have been included in the report, there can be important differences in how services are delivered between countries that can impact on the figures.
 The relative size of the private sector in the delivery of primary care services within each country will be a particularly important factor in this regard so care needs to be taken when interpreting any inter-country differences in HSC activity levels.